civican/legisinfo/42-1/bills/C-7/bill_text.md

     doing so would require the enactment or amendment of any legislation by Parliament, except for the purpose of appropriating money required for the implementation of the term or condition;

-    the term or condition is one that has been or may be established under the `Royal Canadian Mounted Police Superannuation Act`, the `Royal Canadian Mounted Police Pension Continuation Act`, the `Public Service Employment Act`, the `Public Service Superannuation Act` or the `Government Employees Compensation Act`;
+    the term or condition is one that has been or may be established under the `Royal Canadian Mounted Police Superannuation Act`, the `Royal Canadian Mounted Police Pension Continuation Act`, the `Public Service Employment Act`, the `Public Service Superannuation Act` or the `Government Employees Compensation Act`; or

-    doing so would affect the organization of the public service, the categories of ***members*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or the assignment of duties to, and the classification of, positions and persons employed in the public service; or
+    doing so would affect either of the following:

+    the organization of the public service, the categories of members as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or the assignment of duties to, and the classification of, positions and persons employed in the public service, or
-    the term or condition relates to

-    law enforcement techniques,

-    transfers from one position to another and appointments,

-    appraisals,

-    probation,

-    discharges or demotions,

-    conduct, including harassment,

-    the basic requirements for carrying out the duties of an RCMP member or a reservist,

-    the uniform, order of dress, equipment or medals of the Royal Canadian Mounted Police, or
+    the right or authority of the Commissioner of the Royal Canadian Mounted Police under the `Royal Canadian Mounted Police Act` to ensure that police operations are effective.

-    standards, procedures or processes governing matters referred to in any of subparagraphs (i) to (viii).

   **(2)** For greater certainty, subsection 150(2) applies in respect of the arbitral award.